fsvreddit/bot-bouncer/README.md

 ## Next

+* Add new evaluator for Amazon affiliate spam
-* Internal changes to support operations on /r/BotBsouncer
+* Internal changes to support operations on /r/BotBouncer

 ## v1.10.0